-Put your life jackets on – right away.
-The skipper has to direct everyone to don their life jackets.
+1. Put Your Life Jackets On — Right away, the skipper has to direct everyone to don their life jackets.
 On my vessel, I have a heavy weather/type-1 life jacket on the back of my helm seat.
-Across the back, where the crew can read it, it says, "If you see the captain put this on, try to find one for yourself."
+Across the back, where the crew can read it, it says, “If you see the captain put this on, try to find one for yourself.”

-Don't be bashful.
-If things start to get dicey, get on the radio and call the USCG.
-Tell them where you are, where you are heading and why you are concerned about the situation.
+3. Don’t Be Bashful — If things start to get dicey, get on the radio and call the U.S. Coast Guard.
+Tell them where you are, where you are heading, and why you are concerned about the situation.
 Most likely, the watch stander will take that information and ask you to check in with him or her every 15 minutes.
-Don't be late in checking in or you may find a red-and-white helicopter hovering over you.
+Don’t be late in checking in or you may find a red-and-white helicopter hovering over you.
 But if you are in trouble, the USCG will know where you were just 15 minutes prior.
-You started the "rescue starts now" clock the last time you communicated your position.
+You started the “rescue starts now” clock the last time you communicated your position.

-Surf.
-If you find the sea is going where you are, consider getting on the back of one of those growlers and staying there, all the way home.
-It takes considerable seamanship and helmsmanship to ride the back of a wave but consider this: if you have an outboard engine with a transom cut-out, your "free board" is only that little distance between the water line and the lowest part of that cut-out, probably six to 10 inches.
+5. Surf — If you find the sea is going where you are, consider getting on the back of one of those growlers and staying there, all the way home.
+It takes considerable seamanship and helmsmanship to ride the back of a wave, but consider this.
+If you have an outboard engine with a transom cut-out, your “free board” is only that little distance between the water line and the lowest part of that cut-out.
+Probably six to 10 inches.
 If you have a following sea and one of those growlers catches up with you, he will swamp you from astern.
-Stay ahead and he can't.
+Stay ahead and he can’t.

-Create a ditch bag.
-If things really get dicey, don't leave the boat until it sinks out from under you.
-But have a "ditch bag" ready – cell phone, handheld radio, fresh water, dry clothes, medical kit, flash light, flares, etc. come immediately to mind.
+6. Create A Ditch Bag — If things really get dicey, don’t leave the boat until it sinks out from under you.
+But have a “ditch bag” ready: cell phone, handheld radio, fresh water, dry clothes, medical kit, flashlight, flares, etc. come immediately to mind.

-I spent five days at sea in Hurricane Alberta almost 30 years ago.
+I spent five days at sea in Hurricane Alberta well over 30 years ago.
 I have a healthy respect for the sea and how fast things can go from bad to absolutely awful.
-Don't be a statistic.
-Be the skipper who can say, "I always bring my crew back."
+Don’t be a statistic.
+Be the skipper who can say, “I always bring my crew back.”